The64thGamer/cheeseepedia/content/wiki/Mini Stage.md

 |-
 |Tweetsie Railroad
 |Blowing Rock, NC
-|A Mini Stage set that would receive an exclusive showtape (under the name **_Tweetsie Railroad Hootenanny Hoedown**_) which contained both custom dialogue and reused Rock-afire songs.
+|A Mini Stage set that would receive an exclusive showtape (under the name <b><i>Tweetsie Railroad Hootenanny Hoedown</b></i>) which contained both custom dialogue and reused Rock-afire songs.
 New outfits for the characters were also present in this setup.
 After decommissioning the show, the characters were all moved to Tweetsie Railroad's storage facilities.
 However, Mitzi and Billy Bob's mechanisms became utilized for the 'Freaky Forest' attraction, as part of Tweetsie's yearly 'Ghost Train' event.
 |Approximately 1994
 |-
 |Okefenokee Swamp Park
 |Waycross, GA
-|This installation is very notable, as it is officially referred to as the **_Okefenokee Bear Revue**._ Mitzi and Fatz were given custom outfits, along with modified Pete Thornsberry and Billy Bill masks from the [Hard Luck Bears]({{< ref "wiki/Hard Luck Bears.md" >}}) (the same types also used for the Gulliver's Rock-afire retrofits) respectively.
+|This installation is very notable, as it is officially referred to as the <b><i>Okefenokee Bear Revue</b>.</i> Mitzi and Fatz were given custom outfits, along with modified Pete Thornsberry and Billy Bill masks from the [Hard Luck Bears]({{< ref "wiki/Hard Luck Bears.md" >}}) (the same types also used for the Gulliver's Rock-afire retrofits) respectively.
 Billy Bob's traditional overalls were replaced with darker blue overalls with patchwork, while Looney Bird's oil drum was repainted to a light brown color.
 This show, like the Tweetsie Railroad installation, was given [a custom showtape]({{< ref "wiki/Bear Review Showtape.md" >}}) featuring newly recorded skits intertwined with reused Rock-afire songs, though with every character renamed except for Billy Bob.
-This show was also notable for its control system eventually being reworked by [https://www.sallydarkrides.com/ Sally Corporation] at some point during its lifetime.
+This show was also notable for its control system eventually being reworked by [https:<i>www.sallydarkrides.com/ Sally Corporation] at some point during its lifetime.
 It has been said the characters were oppositely rewired from the previous controller's configuration to become compatible with Sally's system.
-Around 2018, the entire show would be acquired by [https://www.youtube.com/@connorleschinsky/videos Connor Leschinsky], restoring the characters back into an operational state after SBNO at the Swamp Park.
+Around 2018, the entire show would be acquired by [https:</i>www.youtube.com/@connorleschinsky/videos Connor Leschinsky], restoring the characters back into an operational state after SBNO at the Swamp Park.
 |2000
 |-
 |Hillwood Strike N' Spare